kobo/groovyserv/doc/README.en.txt

 very important.
 Because it has less static type checking, try-and-run loop is repeated frequently.
 Sometimes 2 seconds or even 1 second might be intolerable.

+By using GroovyServ, you can make shorten the invocation time of groovy significantly.  followings are time of invocation.  (in Mac Windows XP Core(TM) 2 Duo 2GHz, average of 3 times)

+  Groovy command(non native)   2.32 (sec)
+  Groovy command(native exe)   0.90 (sec)
+  groovyclient                 0.10 (sec)

 ==========
 System requirements